usa0ri/OMELET/README.md

 `cd` to your working directory.

-To run the `saori/rstan:latest` image in a docker container;
+Run the `saori/rstan:latest` image in a docker container;

 + If you are using Ubuntu, execute the following commands on the terminal:
 ```shell